jakehadar/py-snake/README.md

 Troubleshooting
 ---------------
 If the `snake` command stops working after a successful installation, check that you have the correct Python environment activated.
-You may need to manually activate the Python environment from a new terminal session, depending on your configuration.
+You may need to manually activate the Python environment from a new terminal session, depending on how your environment is configured.

 Uninstallation